Caring For Rabbits

 - To feed your rabbits appropriately (70% hay/grass, 28% greens, herbs & fruit and 2% dry food).

 If you wanted to proceed, the first thing to do is to complete our Home Check form.
 Typically we can then reserve your chosen rabbit(s) at this stage.
 However, we’d possibly want to come out for an informal home visit - this is just a brief chat to address any other questions you may have, and allow us an opportunity to check that you have the right equipment, space, etc and the home/living area for the rabbits is rabbit proof.
 This is VERY informal, and by no way something to be concerned about.

 Assuming that all went to plan, we then simply arrange a time for us to visit with your chosen rabbit(s), when we can verify the home check form details.
 We may be able to combine both these visits.

 We rely primarily on foster carers, so cannot always offer for you to come and visit the rabbits at any of our foster carers.
 However, we have recently implemented a rescue hub within our director's property which may allow us to arrange an appointment for you to come to visit your chosen rabbit(s).
 This could be particularly useful if you are uncertain of which rabbit(s) will be best for you.

 We operate a suggested donation system.
-Our current suggested donation is £60 per single rabbit, but is also still just £60 for a bonded pair too!
+Our current suggested donation is £70 per single rabbit.

 All rabbits come fully vaccinated, neutered and microchipped.